texcoffier/StoX/README.md

      or attribute to set such as
        `#SRC·set·a=9§CPU·set_time·1§LEX·fontsize·4§AST·opened·0`

+Some files redefine the base language:

+  * `2000-semicolon.py`: displays a warning message if there is no ';' between statements.

+Some files defines base functionalities, but their hook needs to be executed last:

+  * `9990-next-items.py`: computes `item.next_items` from `item.previous_items`
+    each time the hook `set_time` has been executed.

 The last one to be executed is the main program: `9999-main.py`

 A good starting point is `0100-put.py`, it is heavily commented.